-To obtain a certificate, Planning students must complete 16 credit hours of transportation-related courses offered in Urban and Regional Planning and Civil and Environmental Engineering.
-Specific requirements are listed in the University General Catalog under the heading of Transportation Studies.
+To obtain a certificate, Planning students must complete a minimum of 15 semester hours of transportation-related courses offered in Urban and Regional Planning and Civil and related fields.
+Specific requirements are listed in the University General Catalog under the heading of Transportation Studies, Graduate Certificate.
 Substitutions are possible if the courses listed are not offered during the student's residency at the University of Iowa.

 A Geoinformatics certificate is available to graduate students through the Interdisciplinary Graduate Program in Informatics (IGPI) .
 The 21 semester hours of courses required to complete the certificate include offerings from Urban and Regional Planning, Geographical and Sustainability Sciences, Geoscience, and Statistics.